huntersman/kthena/docs/proposal/bin-pack-sacle-down.md

 When scaling down a `ServingGroup` or `Role`, the binpack score determines which pods should be evicted.
 This change will disrupt the existing logic that processes changes to `ServingGroup` and `Role` replicas in descending order by replica ID.
 This article will also explain how to minimize the impact on the original logic.

+- Handling Binpack Scaling for the servingGroup.
+- Handling Binpack Scaling for the Role.
+- How should PodGroup's update logic adapt to binpacking?
+- Explain the current limitations of MinTaskMember in PodGroup during role-level scaling.

 ### Motivation

 <!--